inductiva/inductiva/tutorials/simulators/OpenFASTAdvanced_Part4.md

 How is this done in practice?
 It's very easy.
-The script below shows how we can now set the value of the WtrDpth parameter from Python, and run a variation of the original simulation for a water depth of 190 meters, instaed of 200 meters:
+The script below shows how we can now set the value of the WtrDpth parameter from Python, and run a variation of the original simulation for a water depth of 190 meters, instead of 200 meters:

 ```python
 import inductiva